LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day4-Mango-Sandstorm-Part3-AttackTechniques-Insights.md

 According to Microsoft, DEV-1084 publicly adopted the DarkBit persona and presented itself as a criminal actor interested in extortion.
 This was likely done as an attempt to obfuscate Iran's link to and strategic motivation for the attack.
 > **Note** : DarkBit - a new ransomware

+#### Are there any evidences linking Storm-1084 to Mango Sandstorm?